andreas-prouza/ibm-i-build/README.md

     ```sh
     yum install bash
     ```
-    SQL:
+    Set BASH as default shell to your profile via SQL (instead of ```*CURRENT``` you can also provide the profile name):
     ```sql
     CALL QSYS2.SET_PASE_SHELL_INFO('*CURRENT', '/QOpenSys/pkgs/bin/bash');
     ```
-* Home- & ```.ssh``` directory for your user profile should exist You also need the correct permission set for both directories
+* Home- & ```.ssh``` directory for your user profile should exist You also need the correct permission set for both directories because of security reasons

     ```sh
     mkdir -p /home/prouza/.ssh